anthony-zhou/scannable-contact-card/README.md

 Imagine you're at a conference, and you just met a fascinating person named Jared.
 As you get ready to leave, your conversation might go something like this:

-> **YOU**: Jared, I think you're really cool, and we have a lot in common.
+> **YOU**: Jared, I think you're doing great work, and we have a lot in common.
 We should definitely stay in touch!

 > **JARED**: Totally!
 What's your phone number? *Pulls out phone*